How Much Do NBA Players Make? Average NBA Salary from 1990-2026

 Graph 4: Interactive Chart of # of Players per Salary Bucket per Year

 Another way to measure the inequality of the distribution of salaries is the Gini coefficient.
-It's a number between 0 and 1, where 0 shows a perfectly equal population (so every NBA player would make the exact same amount) and numbers close to 1 show a very unequal society (Lebron James makes $1B and the rest plays for free).
+It's a number between 0 and 1, where 0 shows a perfectly equal population (so every NBA player would make the exact same amount) and numbers close to 1 show a very unequal society (LeBron James makes $1B and the rest plays for free).

-NBA salaries by Player Age
+NBA Salaries by Player Age

 Going through the raw numbers of the data I collected I thought it would be interesting to take a look at salaries vs production of NBA players.
 You often hear that NBA players are paid for past performance, not necessarily how good they are right now.